h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-introduction/scoring-pipeline-deployment-introduction.md

     <p align="center">Figure 1: Hydraulic System Cylinder Diagram</p>
 </p>

-By the end of this tutorial, you will predict the **cooling condition** for a **Hydraulic System Test Rig** by deploying a **MOJO Scoring Pipeline** into production using **Driverless AI**.
+By the end of this self-paced course, you will predict the **cooling condition** for a **Hydraulic System Test Rig** by deploying a **MOJO Scoring Pipeline** into production using **Driverless AI**.
 The Hydraulic System Test Rig data comes from the **[UCI Machine Learning Repository: Condition Monitoring of Hydraulic Systems Data Set](https://archive.ics.uci.edu/ml/datasets/Condition+monitoring+of+hydraulic+systems#)**.
 Hydraulic System Test Rigs are used to test components in Aircraft Equipment, Ministry of Defense, Automotive Applications, and more [7].

 -------
 This Hydraulic Test Rig can test a range of flow rates that can achieve different pressures with the ability to heat and cool to simulate testing under different conditions[8].
 Testing the pressure, volume flow, and temperature is possible by Hydraulic Test Rig sensors and digital displays.
 The display panel alerts the user when certain testing criteria are met, displaying either a green/red light [8].
 In addition, a filter blockage panel indicator is integrated into the panel to ensure the Hydraulic Test Rig’s oil is maintained [8].
 The cooling filtration solution is designed to minimize power consumption and expand the life of the Hydraulic Test Rig.
-For this tutorial, we are predicting the cooling conditions for Hydraulic System Predictive Maintenance.
+For this self-paced course, we are predicting the cooling conditions for Hydraulic System Predictive Maintenance.
 When the cooling condition is low, our prediction (will) tells us that the cooling of the Hydraulic System is close to total failure, and we may need to look into replacing the cooling filtration solution soon.

 The Hydraulic System consists of a primary and secondary cooling filtration circuit with pumps that deliver flow and pressure to the oil tank.
 The oil tank box at the bottom.
 There is a pressure relief control valve for controlling the rising and falling flows.
 In addition, there is a pressure gauge for measuring the pressure.